Snapshots 2017: A Yearbook for DO-IT Participants

-The DO-IT Center has hosted Summer Study sessions for students with disabilities on the campus of the University of Washington (UW) since our first session in 1993.
-When measured by the achievements of our participants and their interest in staying connected with each other and newcomers, the success of the community we have established is clear.
+The DO-IT Center, funded since 1992, has hosted annual Summer Study sessions for students with disabilities on the campus of the University of Washington (UW) since 1993.
+The center is celebrating 25 years of success, as measured by the achievements of our participants and their interest in staying connected with each other and newcomers.

 This publication facilitates communication among DO‑IT Scholars, Pals, and Mentors.
 DO‑IT Scholars are high school students with disabilities who are preparing for college and careers.
 They have interests in challenging fields that include science, mathematics, engineering, technology, and business.
 They attend our Summer Study program at UW in Seattle, participate in internships and leadership activities, and take part in an e-community year-round.
 Additional high school students with disabilities, the DO‑IT Pals, join this e-community.
 When Scholars move on to college, they become DO‑IT Ambassadors, sharing their experiences with the younger Pals and Scholars.
 This e-community is also supported by DO‑IT Mentors, most of whom have disabilities themselves and are pursuing challenging postsecondary studies and careers.